PEtab-dev/PEtab/doc/documentation_data_format.rst

 Extensions of this format (e.g. additional columns in the measurement table) are possible and intended.
-However, while those columns may provide extra information for example for plotting, downstream analysis, or for more efficient parameter estimation, they should not affect the optimization problem as such.
+However, while those columns may provide extra information for example for plotting, downstream analysis, or for more efficient parameter estimation, they should not affect the estimation problem as such.

 **General remarks**